huggingface/hub-docs/docs/hub/billing.md

 The Enterprise Hub is billed like a typical subscription.
 The subscription renews automatically for you.
 You can choose to cancel the subscription at anytime in the organization's billing settings.

+You can pay for the Enterprise Hub subscription with a credit card or your AWS account.

 Upon renewal, the number of seats in your Enterprise Hub subscription will be updated to match the number of members of your organization.